Puja (Hinduism): Significance

-In contrast to Vedic pujas, the significance of deity pujas shifted from petitions and external goals to the experience of oneness with the deities and their spiritual essence.
-It became a form of Yoga whose final result aimed to be the consciousness of god through homage to god.
-Nevertheless, even with this evolved theoretical spiritual significance, for many people, puja continued to be a vehicle to petition desires and appeals, such as for good health of one's child, speedy recovery from illness, success in venture envisioned or such.
+The purpose of the requests are to burn the past karmas to be able to experience oneness with the Brahman through the help of the deity.
+It is a form of bhakti Yoga whose final result aims to be the consciousness of god through homage to god.
+Nevertheless, even with this evolved theoretical spiritual significance, many people use puja as vehicle to petition desires and appeals, such as for good health of one's child, speedy recovery from illness, success in venture envisioned or such.
 In the structure and practice of puja, the mantras and rituals focus on spirituality, and any petitions and appeals are tacked only to the end of the puja.

 Zimmer relates puja to yantras, with the rituals helping the devotee focus on the spiritual concepts.
-Puja in Hinduism, claims Zimmer, is a path and process of transformation of consciousness, where the devotee and the spiritual significance of the deity are brought together.
+Puja in Hinduism, writes Zimmer, is a path and process of transformation of consciousness, where the devotee and the spiritual significance of the deity are brought together.
 This ritual puja process, in different parts of India, is considered to be liberating, releasing, purifying and a form of Yoga of spirit and emotions.

 Puja in Hinduism sometimes involves themes beyond idols or images.
 Even persons, places, rivers, concrete objects or anything is seen as manifestations of divine reality by some Hindus.
 The access to the divine is not limited to renunciatory meditation as in yoga school of Hinduism or idols in bhakti school.
 For some the divine is everywhere, without limit to its form, and a puja to these manifestations signifies the same spiritual meaning to those who choose to offer a prayer to persons, places, rivers, concrete objects or anything else.

+Types of Puja

+Pujas can be nitya, obligatory or daily, naimittika, occasional, or kamya, optionally undertaken for a desire.

+Pancopacara

+A pancopacara, or five-part, puja conventionally involves offering fragrant paste, fresh flowers, incense, a flame, and food to the deity.
+Once the food has been offered, it is considerd blessed, or prasada.